-Everyone has to have car insurance, but it doesn’t always have to be expensive.
-You know about the most obvious ways to save, like keeping a good driving record and paying attention to your claims history.
-But The Zebra has combed through the thousands of potential risk factors to uncover a few that you might not know about.
-With these in mind, you might just find a little extra money in your monthly budget.
+Everyone has to buy car insurance, but it doesn’t always have to be expensive.
+You know about the most obvious ways to save on auto insurance, like keeping a good driving record and paying attention to your claims history.
+But The Zebra combed through thousands of potential risk factors to uncover a few you might not know about.
+By keeping these in mind, you might just find a little extra money in your monthly budget.

 A lot of people don’t like insurance companies using credit score as one of the factors in determining what you pay for car insurance.
 Three states (California, Hawaii, and Massachusetts) don’t take credit score into account when figuring premiums, but for the rest of us, we have to play by the rules we’re given.

 Buying insurance for your car and your home can lead to big savings, and you don’t have to own a house to see the benefits.
-On average, bundling these two coverages together saves you 8% on your car insurance, whether you rent, own, or have a condo.
+On average, bundling home and auto insurance coverages saves you 8% on car insurance, whether you rent, own or reside in a condo.
 Homeowners see the biggest benefit (about 10% off their car insurance), but condo owners (8%) and renters (5%) get in on the action, too.

 If you can pay for your entire term of coverage up front, it will pay off down the line.
-Payment in full, rather than installments, can save you $69 per year.
-Think of it as having each monthly payment be $7 less.
+Payment in full, rather than installments, can save you 12%.
+Think of it as paying $9 less per month.
 Doing business digitally is a bonus, too.
-An electronic signature yields a $10 per year savings, while electronic funds transfers save you about $22 per year.

 If you’re OK with using an app or a small device that plugs in under your dashboard to track your driving habits, it could pay off with savings.
 It’s called telematics, where your speed, mileage, and total driving time are tracked and used as part of the formula that determines your insurance premium.